Puzzles for Kids

 Recognising shapes and objects, categorising them, and finding a place to put them are vital skills for life which are developed in the early learning years and form the basis of mathematical reasoning.

-Research conducted by Penfield has found that kids who do puzzles have better fine motor skills, hand-eye co-ordination, spatial awareness, and working memory.
+Research conducted by Penfield found that puzzles help child development.
+Their findings proved that kids who did puzzles had better fine motor skills, hand-eye co-ordination, spatial awareness, and working memory.

 The Child Development Institute say that puzzles build concentration and critical thinking by rewarding patience, increasing self-confidence, and encouraging learning.